 Alberta’s main industries are energy, agriculture, and forestry.
 The energy industry makes up one-quarter of the province’s GDP.
 It includes oil sands, natural gas, and coal.
 Alberta is also Canada’s second-largest agricultural producer, and forestry is the province’s third-largest industry.

-The province offers several Canadian immigration pathways to fill gaps in its labor market.
+The province offers several Canadian immigration pathways to fill gaps in its labour market.
 Also, it is increasingly seeking skilled workers in trades such as machinery, plumbing, and metalwork.

 Saskatchewan derives 95% of its produced goods from its wealth of natural resources.
 For instance, food and beverages, grains, livestock, oil and gas, potash, uranium, and wood.